neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 .. sectionauthor:: Bastian Waidelich <bastian@typo3.org>

-As explained in the Model View Controller chapter, in FLOW3 the dispatcher passes the request to a controller which then calls the respective action.
+As explained in the Model View Controller chapter, in TYPO3 Flow the dispatcher passes the request to a controller which then calls the respective action.
 But how to tell, what controller of what package is the right one for the current request?
 This is were the Routing Framework comes into play.